dance2die/sung.codes/content/blog/2021/a-hack-for-missing-at-root-for-tailwind-css-plugin/index.md

   }))
 ```

 You can see that `outline-5` was applied somewhere in the DOM tree and `outline` was applied to the whole page.
+(disregard the fact that it's showing `outline-4` cuz it's WIP 😅)

 ![working!](./images/working-css.jpg)